gto76/python-cheatsheet/README.md

 * **Any value that is broadcastable to the indexed shape can be assigned to the selection.**

 ### Broadcasting
-**Set of rules by which NumPy functions operate on arrays of different sizes and/or dimensions.**
+**A set of rules by which NumPy functions operate on arrays of different shapes.**

 ```python
 left  = [ 0.1 ,  0.6 ,  0.8 ]                           # Shape: (3,)